-References: (a) Memorandum, Secretary of Defense, subject: Annual Assessment Regarding the Full Integration of Women in the Armed Forces, 18 Mar 2016

-- (b) Memorandum, Secretary of Defense, subject: Implementation Guidance for the Full Integration of Women in the Armed Forces, 3 Dec 2015 - (c) Memorandum, Under Secretary of Defense (Personnel and Readiness), subject: Implementation Guidance for Statutory Changes to Occupational Standards, 2 Mar 2015 - This memorandum and the attachment provide an assessment to the Department of Defense regarding implementation efforts towards the full integration of women in the Air Force. - In 2016 the Air Force opened approximately 4,097 positions across the Air Force Active Duty, Guard, and Reserve components. - Information and data contained in the assessment are from fiscal year 2017 and cover the mandated topics as laid out in subject memo: Implementation Guidance for the Full Integration of Women in the Armed Forces.
+- (a) Air Force 2017 Annual Assessment Regarding the Full Integration of Women in the Armed Forces, 11 May 2018 - (b) Memorandum, Under Secretary of Defense, Personnel and Readiness, subject: Annual Assessment Regarding the Full Integration of Women in the Armed Forces, 18 Mar 2016 - (c) Memorandum, Secretary of Defense, referenced: Implementation Guidance for the Full Integration of Women in the Armed Forces, 3 Dec 2015 - (d) Memorandum, Under Secretary of Defense (Personnel and Readiness), subject: Implementation Guidance for Statutory Changes to Occupational Standards, 2 Mar 2015 - This memorandum and attachment provide an assessment to the Department of Defense regarding implementation efforts towards the full integration of women in the Air Force as Special Warfare Airmen (Special Operations). - Information and data contained in the assessment are from fiscal year 2018 and cover the mandated topics laid out in referenced memo: Implementation Guidance for the Full Integration of Women in the Armed Forces.

-COORDINATION: NONE
+COORDINATION: None

-Attachment: 2017 Assessment Regarding the Full Integration of Women in the Air Force
+ATTACHMENT: 2018 Assessment Regarding the Full Integration of Women in the Air Force

-Prepared By: Major Hess, AF/A3TS, 703-695-4628
+PREPARED BY: Col Chadwick Sterr, AF/A3TS, 703-697-2424

-2017 Assessment Regarding the Full Integration of Women in the Air Force
+2018 Assessment Regarding the Full Integration of Women in the Air Force